AliThz/SBU-CS-Semester2-AP-Second-Assignment-CineScribe/Report.md

 * a little difficulty about nested Jsons that was discussed in the "Json Parsing" section

-### Main Class
+## Main Class

-* I created a menu that the user can choose weather an actor or a movie to get their information.
+* I created a menu that the user can choose weather an actor or a movie to get their information separately.
-* The information of actors and movies are displayed with related unicodes.
+* The information of actors and movies are displayed with related uni codes.
 * When the information of a movie is displayed you can choose one of its actors and see him/her information too.

+## Error Handling

+* If user enters an actor name that is not in the api database, the app displays a message and redirects the user to the menu.
+* If user enters a movie title that is not in the api database, the app displays a message and redirects the user to the menu.
+* There are three top actors of a movie in the movie information and if you choose a number out of its range the app displays a message and you have to enter a valid number or go back to the menu.
+* In all menus that you have to navigate by entering a number or a character, if you enter an invalid command, you face a message and turn back to the previous stage.

 ## Thanks to